threefoldfoundation/www_mastodon/content/home/index.md

 <br>

-Deploy and fully control your own Mastodon server on the <br />world’s largest truly decentralized network.
+Deploy and fully control your own Mastodon server on the <br />world’s largest decentralized network.

 <br>